awslabs/open-data-docs/docs/noaa/noaa-ghcn/README.md

     -   \# corresponds to a code for soil depth (see above)

--   TAVG = Average temperature (tenths of degrees C) \[Note that TAVG from source 'S' corresponds to an average for the period ending at 2400 UTC rather than local midnight\]
+-   TAVG = Average temperature (tenths of degrees C) \[Note that TAVG from source ’S’ corresponds to an average for the period ending at 2400 UTC rather than local midnight\]

 -   THIC = Thickness of ice on water (tenths of mm)